finalv2/cwp-decap-test/strategies/provide-financial-support-to-retain-caregivers.md

 ## This strategy in action

-**Colorado** makes daily payments for respite on top of foster care maintenance payments.
-Foster parents can use it towards any approved babysitter.

 **Maryland** offers 7 paid respite days per year at approved respite providers.
 Both families get paid for those 7 days.

 **Washington State** provides 2 paid respite days per month to foster families.